3mdeb/conferences/unveiling-openbmc.md

 ???

-Workbook is deprecated as inventory management.
-It looks like there are at least 3 ways of doing that right now and one must select the proper one for their board.
+The workbook is deprecated as inventory management.
+It looks like there are at least 3 ways of doing that right now, and one must select the proper one for their board.

-The old patchet used some scripts for power control.
-This mechnism is also deprecated.
+The old patches used some scripts for power control.
+This mechanism is also deprecated.
 There are at least 2 ways of managing power control right now in OpenBMC, and one of them shall be used here.